THE COUNCIL OF INTERNATIONAL SCHOOLS (CIS)

 CIS Beliefs and Values

-CIS serves a diverse learning community globally and believes it is important to embrace and incorporate diverse perspectives within its team.
+CIS serves a diverse learning community globally and believes it is important to seek and include people who bring diverse backgrounds and experiences within its team.
 CIS values and fosters generative dialogue as an essential aspect of leadership, holistically establishing and refining objectives.
-CIS holds high standards of leadership in order to attract, retain and develop high-quality staff, as it believes that its success is dependent on the capabilities and commitment of its people.
+CIS leaders are committed to attracting, hiring, supporting and developing a diverse, high-quality team.
+We believe our success is dependent on the diverse perspectives, capabilities and commitment of our people.

 CIS believes that compensation must be competitive within the markets and areas in which it operates, based upon individual performance, and fairly measured against well-defined objectives.
-CIS will promote from within, whenever possible and practical, and will delegate responsibility to build a strong organisation.
+We will appoint from within the global team whenever possible and practical, and will delegate responsibility to build a strong organisation.

-The School Support & Evaluation (SSE) team includes a Director, Associate Directors, educational leaders and staff based at the CIS office in Leiden, The Netherlands, and regionally around the world.
+The School Support and Evaluation Officer is part of a global team - School Support and Evaluation (SSE) which includes a Director, Associate Directors, educational leaders and professional staff based at the CIS office in Leiden, The Netherlands, and regionally around the world.

-The School Support & Evaluation Officer (SSEO) will work closely with and be guided by the Director and Associate Directors of School Support & Evaluation Services who lead the CIS International Accreditation process.
+School Support and Evaluation Officers (SSEOs) work closely with and are guided by the Director and Associate Directors of School Support and Evaluation Services who lead the CIS International Accreditation process.

-According to the policies and procedures for school evaluation and accreditation, and working in collaboration with the CIS global team of experienced international leaders and staff, the SSEO will:
+According to the policies and procedures for school evaluation and accreditation, and working in collaboration with the CIS global team of experienced international leaders and professional staff, SSEOs:

 - Take responsibility for all school support and evaluation matters pertaining to the assigned schools, including:

-- pre-evaluation liaison and communication with schools considering CIS services;
+- liaising and communicating with schools considering CIS services, pre-evaluation;

-- conducting on-site/virtual evaluative membership and accreditation visits to, and writing reports on, schools as assigned;
+- conducting on-site/virtual evaluative visits to, and writing reports on assigned schools;

 - analysing and summarising school self-studies and accreditation reports;